The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-The best performance is achieved in Scenario~3 \PaperShort{(Figure~\ref{fig:regression-results-all-completeness-3-houses})}\PaperLong{(last row in Figure~\ref{fig:regression-results-all-completeness})} indicating that models perform better on datasets with missing data if the missing data exists as well while the training.
-The effect of reducing the completeness differs per dataset. \PaperLong{\\For \textsf{Houses}, the performance decrease in Scenario~1 is larger than for \textsf{IMDB} and especially than for \textsf{Cars}.
-The performance in Scenario~3 of \textsf{Houses} first decreases slower than in Scenario~1 and then rapidly drops when the completeness is lower than $0.2$.
-For \textsf{IMDB} and \textsf{Cars}, the performance decrease in Scenario~3 is more of a linear form and faster than in Scenario~1.
-Those differences between the datasets could have their origin in the size of the datasets.} For example, the small size of \textsf{Houses} causes the algorithms to overfit and produce better results when both training and test set contain missing values. \PaperShort{Larger datasets suffer less of such influence.}\PaperLong{Larger datasets could reduce this effect, making the amount of non-missing information in the test set the more important factor. } \PaperLong{ }
+The best performance is achieved in Scenario~3\PaperShort{(see Figure~\ref{fig:regression-results-all-completeness-3-houses})}\PaperLong{(last row in Figure~\ref{fig:regression-results-all-completeness})}, indicating that models perform better on datasets with missing data if the missing data also exists during the training.
+The effect of reducing the completeness differs per dataset.\PaperLong{For \textsf{Houses}, the performance decrease in Scenario~1 is larger than for \textsf{IMDB} and especially than for \textsf{COVID}.
+The performance in Scenario~3 of \textsf{Houses} first decreases slower than in Scenario~1 and then rapidly drops when the completeness is lower than~$0.2$.
+For \textsf{IMDB} and \textsf{COVID}, the performance decrease in Scenario~3 is more of a linear form and faster than in Scenario~1.
+Those differences between the datasets could have their origin in the size of the datasets.} For example, the small size of \textsf{Houses} causes the algorithms to overfit and produce better results when training and test sets contain missing values.
+Whereas larger datasets could reduce this effect, making the amount of non-missing information in the test set the more important factor. \PaperLong{ }